Crowd Sourced Indexing – Let’s Transcribe Together

 Recently, we’ve started working with a new tool called Crowd Sourced Indexing (CSI) which is designed to make the process easier, more secure, and more automated.
-Volunteers can simply sign up to the site, and join an IGRA indexing project where they are shown the relevant images and can index them all online.
+Volunteers can simply sign up on the site, and join an IGRA indexing project where they are shown the relevant images and can index them all online.
 This not only speeds up the work in creating databases, but makes it easier for volunteers to join our work and participate.
 The more volunteers we have, the faster the work goes.

 From the home page, you can view a list of the projects available.
 You can search by category or geographical location to find one that interests you.
-When you find a project you want to help index, sign up, click on the project, read the general and project’s specific instructions carefully and start indexing.
+When you find a project you want to help index, click on the project, read the general and project’s specific instructions carefully and start indexing.